ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/img_nn_stcube/build_nn.md

 import os
 ```

 Next, load the `CIFAR-10` dataset.
-TensorFlow provides API for downloading well-known datasets, such as CIFAR-10 and MNIST.
-Execute the next code block to get the
+TensorFlow provides an API for downloading well-known datasets, such as CIFAR-10 and MNIST.
+Execute the next code block to get the dataset.
-dataset.

 ```python
 # Load data from TF Keras